pi-hole/docker-pi-hole/README.md

 By default, docker does not include the `NET_ADMIN` capability for non-privileged containers, and it is recommended to explicitly add it to the container using `--cap-add=NET_ADMIN`.\
 However, if DHCP and IPv6 Router Advertisements are not in use, it should be safe to skip it.
 For the most paranoid, it should even be possible to explicitly drop the `NET_RAW` capability to prevent FTLDNS from automatically gaining it.

+## Note on Watchtower

+We have also noticed that a lot of people use Watchtower to keep their Pi-hole containers up to date.
+For the same reason we don't provide an auto-update feature on a bare metal install, you _should not_ have a system automatically update your Pi-hole container.
+Especially unattended.
+As much as we try to ensure nothing will go wrong, sometimes things do go wrong - and you need to set aside time to _manually_ pull and update to the version of the container you wish to run.
+The upgrade process should be along the lines of:

+ - **Important**: Read the release notes.
+Sometimes you will need to make changes other than just updating the image
+ - Pull the new image
+ - Stop and _remove_ the running Pi-hole container
+   - If you care about your data (logs/customizations), make sure you have it volume-mapped or it will be deleted in this step.
+ - Recreate the container using the new image

+Pi-hole is an integral part of your network, don't let it fall over because of an unattended update in the middle of the night.
 # User Feedback

 Please report issues on the [GitHub project](https://github.com/pi-hole/docker-pi-hole) when you suspect something docker related.
 Pi-hole or general docker questions are best answered on our [user forums](https://github.com/pi-hole/pi-hole/blob/master/README.md#get-help-or-connect-with-us-on-the-web).
 Ping me (@diginc) on the forums if it's a docker container and you're not sure if it's docker related.